Yonger Bastida

-Yonger Pauli Bastida Pomares (born September 19, 1999) is a Cuban freestyle and former folkstyle wrestler who competes at heavyweight for the Iowa State Cyclones.
+Yonger Pauli Bastida Pomares (born September 19, 1999) is a Cuban freestyle and folkstyle wrestler who competes at heavyweight for the Iowa State Cyclones.
 In freestyle, he is most notably a U23 and U20 World Championship medalist.
-In folkstyle, Bastida is an NCAA Division I All-American out of the Iowa State University.
+In folkstyle, Bastida was a two-time NCAA Division I All-American out of the Iowa State University.

 Early life and career in Cuba

 Born in Trinidad, Cuba, Bastida became one of the most promising prospects in his native country in 2019, when he broke into the international scene.

 Bastida grabbed a silver medal at the Cerro Pelado International, notably defeating NCAA champion Kyven Gadson in the semifinals.
 Afterwards, he claimed a U20 Pan American Championship title, as well as a silver medal at the U20 World Championships.
 Lastly, Bastida claimed a bronze medal at the U23 World Championships.

 In 2020, Bastida once again grabbed a silver medal at the Cerro Pelado International, notably defeating US National champion Hayden Zillmer before falling to two-time World Champion and Olympic bronze medalist J'den Cox.